 - Core Curriculum (CC) Requirement (10 courses; 31 semester credits)

 The 10-course (31 semester credit) CC requirement can be fulfilled through numerous courses throughout the curriculum which reflect our general education outcomes; students can also gain CC credit through AP credit or prior college-level course work.
 Courses required for the major or natural science and mathematics core, or courses taken to fulfill the liberal arts requirement, may also count toward the CC requirement.
 A single course may count for up to two requirements.
 COLL 005 (0 credit) is required of all entering undergraduates and must be taken during the student's first semester at Mills.
-ENG 001 is required of all entering undergraduates unless they have equivalent transfer credit (AP credit does not fulfill ENG 001).
+ENG 001 is required of all entering undergraduates unless they have equivalent transfer credit.
 ENG 001 must be taken the first year of the student's attendance.

 - Natural Science and Mathematics Core

 To be eligible for graduation with a BS degree, students must complete a natural science and mathematics core which includes:

 Course List Code Title Credits BIO 001 General Biology I with Lab 4 CHEM 017

 8 CS 063 Introduction to Computer Science 4 MATH 047